Ministry of Homeland Security, Labour and Technology

-The Ministry of Homeland Security & Technology, formerly known as the Ministry of Home Affairs is part of the Maldivian Executive branch responsible for maintaining law and order in the Maldives at the national level.
+The Ministry of Homeland Security, Labour & Technology, formerly known as the Ministry of Home Affairs and Ministry of Homeland Security & Technology is part of the Maldivian Executive branch responsible for maintaining law and order in the Maldives at the national level.
 It was introduced in 1932 after the Maldivian independence under president Ibrahim Nasir, the second president of Maldives.

 History

 Ever since the first constitution came into effect, a Ministry of Home Affairs was instituted on 22 December 1932 under the name of "Al Wuzara Al’Dhaakhiliyya" which was mandated to oversee and execute the internal affairs of the country.
 Since its inception, it's been under the jurisdiction of the Al Wuzara Al’ Dhakhiliyya (The President's Office).

 Agencies

 Maldives Police Service

 Maldives Police Service was first introduced to Maldives under a law established on 29 March 1993 under president Maumoon Abdul Gayoom.
 The military was incharge to keep law and order before the establishment of the police department.
 The first police was introduced almost 70 years ago by Muhammad Shamsuddeen III.